Wazuh server cluster

 Server

 Forward a distributed API request to the specified node.
-To forward the request to all nodes use fw_all_nodes as node name.
+To forward the request to all nodes, use fw_all_nodes as the node name.

 Common messages

-As said before, all protocols are built from a common abstract base.
-This base defines some messages to manage connections, keep alives, etc. These commands are defined in wazuh.core.cluster.common.Handler.process_request, wazuh.core.cluster.server.AbstractServerHandler.process_request and wazuh.core.cluster.client.AbstractClient.process_request.
+All cluster communication protocols are built on a shared abstract base.
+This base layer defines the core messages used to manage connections, exchange keep-alive signals, and perform other essential cluster operations.
+These message-handling commands are implemented in the following modules: wazuh.core.cluster.common.Handler.process_request, wazuh.core.cluster.server.AbstractServerHandler.process_request and wazuh.core.cluster.client.AbstractClient.process_request.

 Message